Coppery titi monkey: Vocalization and communication

 Coppery titis are highly vocal animals with a complex set of vocalizations and sounds.
 Coppery titis will vocalize with grunts, screams, whistles and moans.
 Their most frequent vocalizations are bellows, pumping, and panting, which are the main components of male-female pair duets.
 These duets are daily performances which occur during or before sunrise near the edge of their territories.
 Neighboring pairs respond to each other's duets, establishing territorial boundaries.
 Duets can last up to five minutes, beginning with moaning and ending with honking.
 For the duration of the duet, males and females will alternate between bellowing calls and panting responses.
 Between these sequences, the titis will synchronize in a pumping transition.
 The amount of time spent between synchronized transitions changes over time.
 Newly paired couples will spend more time between transitions, while older pairs typically show less variability in the length of each sequence between transitions.
 It seems that weather also has an effect on duetting; they will spend more time duetting on overcast days rather than clear ones.
 However, they do not perform duets while it rains.
 Their vocalizations can be heard up to one kilometer, and come in different frequencies and pitches, making it so that if studied, or with careful listening, you can identify them individually.
 Adult vocalizations are identifiable through an 83% accuracy and infants with a 48% accuracy with a leave-one-out cross validation method of quantitative research.
 Stating that it is easier to identify adult coppery titi monkeys than it is to identify infants.
 This is beneficial for territorial boundaries and for identifying their other pair when vocalizing from farther distances in instances where they cannot use other senses to identify the other pair.
 Smelling is a form of communication for the Coppery Titi Monkeys.
 To identify another monkey from up close, they will smell each other's faces.
 A way to advance before getting involved in sexual intercourse, a male will smell the female's genitals.

 Ecological role, predation, and conservation

 The ecological role of the coppery titi is an important one for the sake of local biodiversity.
 Coppery titis scatter the seeds of fruits within their habitats, promoting continued growth.
 Coppery titis are hunted by birds of prey and feral cats.
-There have been observations of possible predators that have not been officially confirmed which include ocelots, boas, tayras, hawk, gray-headed kites, squirrel monkey, and capuchin monkey.
+There have been observations of possible predators that have not been officially confirmed which include ocelots, boa constrictors, tayras, hawk, gray-headed kites, squirrel monkey, and capuchin monkey.
 Threats from human predation are low, as they do not compose the diets of local hunters, unlike larger neotropical primates.
 Despite this, they are occasionally hunted as bushmeat and for their tails.
 Due to their location in a remote, isolated region however, the International Union for Conservation of Nature's Red List of Threatened Species (IUCN) puts the coppery titi in the Least Concern (LC) category of endangerment.